Practice Dr. Katmer

 Exercise therapy[4]

-Nutritional therapy – supporting treatments through healthy food and a diet adapted to the disease
+Nutritional therapy – supporting treatments through healthy eating and a diet adapted to the clinical picture

-Order therapy – structuring the external and internal order of life in order to influence the health of body, mind and soul in a positive way.
+Order therapy – structuring the external and internal order of life in order to positively influence the health of body, mind and soul.